Sumptuous Accommodation In Weaver’s Cottages

 Q. What does the venue offer?

-- Both barns are licensed for alcohol and music
+- All barns are licensed for alcohol and music

 - Fully equipped commercial kitchen (to be used by commercial caterers only)

 - Outdoor furniture, barstools and tables on the terrace outside The Byre

 - The option to add a 9m x 9m marquee on the south side of The Oak Barn, if additional space is required

 - The option to add a 12m x 6m marquee on The Byre’s terrace, if additional space is required